 You can take whatever currency you have, about using euros will cost less when exchanging to the Russian ruble.
 The best option is to pay with your credit card, check out the article about how to avoid credit card problems when travelling.

 We used our US Credit Card, the Russian Bank didn’t charge a commission but ou Local Bank did charge a 1% commission.

-Don’t forget to carry some cash for emergency, also if you are going to buy at a bargain store it’s best to exchange to the local currency and pay cash.
+Don’t forget to carry some cash for an emergency; also if you are going to buy at a bargain store, it’s best to exchange the local currency and pay cash.